cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

 course staff and then finish on their own before the deadline.
 Students with a lab session late in the week can get started on their own and use their lab session to finish their lab with the help of the course staff.
-**Steps 1, 2, and 3 are due on Thursday at 11:59pm.
-Steps 4 and 5 are not
-due until your lab session during the Lab 1.2 week.**
+**Steps 1-5 are due on Thursday at 11:59pm.
+Steps 4 and 5 are not due until your lab session during the Lab 1.2 week.**

 1. Interface and Implementation Specification